kitschpatrol/FlappingToasters/README.md

 - Compiled against [gameoverhack's fork of ofxOpenNI](https://github.com/gameoverhack/ofxOpenNI/commit/a1ec3ffea09bdbd644e57cc9f5c2a1c20a65f02c)

-- Should work on Linux / Windows, but I haven't tested and don't have IDE project files for those platforms.
-Sorry.

 - Inclues ofxControlPanel, which requires the ofxDirList addon.

+- Includes some of the new 3D convenience functions from OF 007, although they aren't put to use.
+See `src/utils/ofx3dGraphics.h`.

 - Xcode project file is for Xcode 4.

 - Binaries are Intel-only, for Mac OS X 10.6.

-- This project was renamed on github from FlyingKinectToasters to FlappingToasters on April 4th 2011.
+- This project was renamed on GitHub from FlyingKinectToasters to FlappingToasters on April 4th 2011.
+The old link is broken.

+- The project folder expects to be in a certain location relative to openFrameworks.
+Something like `~/Documents/openFrameworks0062/apps/examples/flappingToasters`

+- Should work on Linux / Windows, but I haven't tested and don't have IDE project files for those platforms.
+Sorry.

 **Problems**